You are located in service: RWTH High Performance Computing (Linux)

 • If you need to interoperate with non-Python code that is offered through conda

-The following guide describes how to install conda via the Miniconda installer.
+The following guide describes how to install conda via the Miniforge installer.
+This distribution only uses open-source channels with permissive licenses such as conda-forge.

-Login to a CPU or a login GPU node if you intend on using GPUs with your conda environment.
+Login to a CPU or a GPU login node depending on whether you intend to use GPUs with your conda environment.

 conda config --set auto_activate_base false